FrancisGuedes/FrancisGuedes/README.md

 ### Hi there, I'm Francis 👋

-- 🔭 I’m currently working with FullStack
+- 🔭 I’m currently working as a FullStack developer with React, React-Native and SpringBoot.
-- 🌱 I’m currently learning React-Native
+- 🌱 I’m currently improving React-Native.
 - 💬 Ask me about food
 - ⚡ Fun fact: I'm a awkward dancer